josephkirk/RustFiber/README.md

 A high-performance fiber-based job system implementation in Rust, following the architectural principles from Naughty Dog's engine parallelization work.

+!!! note
+This is a test to check Github Copilot capabilities

 ## Features

 - **Parallel Job Execution**: Efficiently schedule work across multiple CPU cores